m2osw/serverplugins/README.md

 `another_plugin::another_function()`).

 The parameters following the name of the signal are the signal parameters.
-These are boost placeholder since we use an `std::bind()` in the macro.
+These are function argument placeholders since we use an `std::bind()` in the macro.
 The `SERVERPLUGINS_LISTEN()` macro requires you to have at least one argument.
 If the signal does not take any arguments, then you need to use the `SERVERPLUGINS_LISTEN0()` macro instead.
 That macro takes exactly three parameters.

+It is possible to specify the priority for the listener callback.
+A higher priority means the function gets called first.
+The default priority is 0.
+To include a priority, use the `SERVERPLUGINS_LISTEN_WITH_PRIORITY()`.
+The priority appears just before the list of arguments.

 ### Implementing the Signal Handler